pgbackrest/pgbackrest/README.md

 ### Backup Rotation & Archive Expiration

-Retention polices can be set for full and differential backups to create coverage for any time frame.
+Retention policies can be set for full and differential backups to create coverage for any time frame.
 The WAL archive can be maintained for all backups or strictly for the most recent backups.
 In the latter case WAL required to make older backups consistent will be maintained in the archive.

 ### Backup Integrity